Sofacosta/PowerPlant/README.md

-# TITLE OF PROJECT - THIS REPO IS AN ENVIRONMENT TEMPLATE FOR FUTURE PROJECTS.THIS IS NOT COMPLETE OR PORTFOLIO READY STATE.
-## Name of project ( For example: Independent project #3 for Epicodus)
+# POWER PLANT.
+Class project to practice Functional programming with Javascript.  g
 ### Project initiated: 07-20-2021
 ### Project modified: 00-00-0000
 ### By Sofia Acosta and Juan Hasbun
 ## Project Description
 Power Plant, an application for growing plants.
-This is a class project to practice Functional Programnig with Javascript
+This is a class project to practice Functional Programnig with Javascript.
+This project is not complete or portfolio ready state

 ## Technologies Used